Steel Empire: The Republic of Silverhead and the Motorhead Empire

-General Styron's Steel Empire are commonly called the Motorheads by their subjects and enemies alike, due to the Steel Empire's emblem of a blue-grey, steel, mustachioed colossal head, sometimes emitting steam.
-Although the Motorheads have conquered and enslaved most of the world, one small independent republic remains free and defiant.
-This is the Republic of Silverhead, placed far from the reach of the Steel Empire, centered in Antarctica, and where some of the greatest minds in the world have fled from Styron's tyranny.
-Silverhead is impressively ahead of its time in technology however; whereas the Motorheads still rely on steam power, dynamite and coal burning with almost religious zeal, Silverhead has perfected sustainable energy, geothermal energy, and even cold fusion.
+General Styron's Steel Empire is commonly called the Motorheads by both its subjects and its enemies.
+The name comes from the Empire's symbol: a blue-grey steel colossal head with a mustache that sometimes emits steam.
+The Motorheads have conquered and enslaved most of the world, but one small republic remains free: the Republic of Silverhead, located in Antarctica, beyond the Steel Empire's control.
+Some great minds have escaped Styron's tyranny and have moved there.
+Silverhead is ahead of its time in technology; whereas the Motorheads rely on steam power, dynamite, and coal burning with almost religious zeal, Silverhead has perfected sustainable energy, geothermal energy, and even cold fusion.
 If the wider world were to also harness the power of lightning and the atom, it could pose a threat to Styron's coal and steam-based status quo, and so the dictator wants all "abominations of nature" ended.

 Silverhead have a small yet elite air force, whose symbol is a silver eagle with a star between its wings.
 Although dwarfed in number by the legions of Motorheads, Silverheads are renowned for both the advanced technology of their aircraft and the aerial skill of their pilots.
 The Silverhead air force is also feared for the "Imamio Thunder"—known as the "Lightning Bomb" to Silverhead's enemies—which is more powerful than anything in the Motorheads' arsenal.
 Silverhead are the last hope for freedom, and they alone have the will, and the weapons, to bring about the Motorheads' downfall.